Carlucci American International School of Lisbon: Philanthropy

 Since 2006, CAISL has partnered with Novabase, the largest information technology firm in Portugal, in an initiative to promote and support English language education in public schools across the Portuguese Riviera, through teacher training and school outreach.

 In 2018, CAISL has become an affiliate of the Sharing Foundation, an international philanthropic organization dedicated to promoting literacy and early childhood education.

 CAISL and Habitat for Humanity have partnered together since 2007 to send a delegation of students annually to help provide humanitarian relief to disadvantaged people.

+CAISL also has a long standing partnership with Banco Alimentar, the Portuguese food bank, providing volunteers for goods collection twice a year.
+In 2022, CAISL also started collaborating with Associação Humanitária DOMUS/The Fuller Center for Housing, among other local and international charities.

 Culture

 CAISL has regularly partnered with institutions, such as the American Embassy, the Portuguese Ministry of Culture and the Ministry of Culture of Cabo Verde, among other cultural organizations and government institutions, to host and promote cultural events and awareness.

 Iberian Model United Nations

 CAISL founded and hosts one of Europe's largest model United Nations conferences, the Iberian Model United Nations, since 1995.
 The conference is held in the Centro Cultural de Belém, in Lisbon.
-IMUN's keynote speakers have included prominent politicians, diplomats, United Nations officials, and rights activists, such as internationally awarded author Richard Zimler and U.S. Ambassador Robert A. Sherman.
+IMUN's keynote speakers have included politicians, diplomats, United Nations officials, and rights activists, such as internationally awarded author Richard Zimler and U.S. Ambassador Robert A. Sherman, and East Timorese Ambassador to Portugal Pascoela Barreto.
 For the 2017 edition of IMUN, President of Portugal Marcelo Rebelo de Sousa served as keynote speaker.